 Going into debit cards represents a leap into serving consumers, says its CTO, Louie Ho.
 It puts Paywiser in direct competition with giant payment processors, banks, and global fintechs.

 “We’re a mid-sized player, but we want to be bigger,” Ho said.
+(Paywiser can only offer the debit cards in the U.K., as its money-operator license in Hong Kong does not enable this business at present.)

 To support this ambitious move required the right infrastructure.
 One of the biggest costs of customer acquisition is the onboarding process, because of KYC (know your customer) and compliance requirements.